Create, change, or delete a network security group

 Use Get-AzNetworkSecurityRuleConfig to view the security rules of an NSG.

-$networkSecurityGroup = Get-AzNetworkSecurityGroup -Name myNSG -ResourceGroupName myResourceGroup
+$networkSecurityGroup = Get-AzNetworkSecurityGroup @NSGParams

-## List security rules of the network security group in a table. ##
+# List security rules of the network security group in a table

-Get-AzNetworkSecurityRuleConfig -NetworkSecurityGroup $networkSecurityGroup | format-table Name, Protocol, Access, Priority, Direction, SourcePortRange, DestinationPortRange, SourceAddressPrefix, DestinationAddressPrefix
+Get-AzNetworkSecurityRuleConfig -NetworkSecurityGroup $networkSecurityGroup | Format-Table Name, Protocol, Access, Priority, Direction, SourcePortRange, DestinationPortRange, SourceAddressPrefix, DestinationAddressPrefix

 View the details of a security rule